A Day Out In The Mendip Hills: Visiting Somerset

 Once you reach the top, enjoy the beautiful walk along the top of the ancient Hill Fort, before descending down into Rowberrow Woods.
 Once you reach the bottom of the woods, follow the stream back until you reach the woodland exit.

 Black Down Circular Walk

 Black Down is an extensive area of heathland, and the highest point in The Mendip Hills.

-Once inside, follow the stream along before taking the path that crosses the stream up into the woodland.
+From the School Lane entrance, follow the stream along before taking the path that crosses the stream up into the woodland.
 Continue to follow the path out of the woods to the open area of Beacon Batch.
-At the gate, go straight across and begin a long, gentle ascent up to the trig point, where you can enjoy panoramic views across North Somerset, before retracing your steps back to the pub for a well-deserved pint!
+At the gate, go straight across and begin a long, gentle ascent up to the trig point, where you can enjoy panoramic views across North Somerset.

 View the full circular route.